TOAST-DOCS/Data-Flow/en/node-config-guide.md

 * Node types are pre-defined templates for easy flow creation.
 * Types of node types are Source, Filter, Branch, and Sink.
 * It is recommended that Source, Sink Node type have to be tested to ensure that Endpoint information is valid.
+* You must use the DataFlow IP fixation feature when connecting to data sources with access control enabled.
+  * To enable the DataFlow IP fixation feature, contact the Customer Center.

 ## Domain Specific Language(DSL) Definition